 By considering these factors and adjusting the cooking temperature accordingly, you can ensure that your lobster tail is cooked to perfection.
 Remember to always check the internal temperature with a thermometer to ensure it reaches the recommended safe temperature of 145°F (63°C) to prevent any foodborne illnesses.
 Enjoy your delicious lobster tail dish!

-See also How to cook sour kraut
+See also How long to cook st louis ribs at 225

 Optimal Cooking Temperature for Different Sizes of Lobster Tail